SpiroCx/puttyCluster/README.md

 * Find space for the label "Select Monitor" above the monitor selection radio buttons
 * Make the hotkeys configurable
 * Add shortcuts for Always On Top, Single Filter toggle and the 5 title match expresssions
-* Do the same for the 5 x tile match edit boxes as I did for the Launchers - move them to a separate INI file, then add buttons to cycle through multiple versions.

 ### license
 * free as in free beer and free as in free speech